jianghengle/dmac/client/README.md

 ```

 ## Deployment
+1. In `build/webpack.prod.conf.js` search for `xHTTPx` to make sure it points to your API server
-1. `npm run build` will build the whole app into a `dist` folder.
+2. `npm run build` will build the whole app into a `dist` folder.
-2. Copy the content of `dist` anywhere you want to be served by a http server.
+3. Copy the content or make a symbolic link of `dist` anywhere you want to be served by a http server.